cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 application of the group operation on an element `A` with itself `r-1` times, denoted as `ScalarMult(A, r)`.
 We denote the sum, difference, and product of two scalars using the `+`, `-`, and `*` operators, respectively.
-(Note that this means `+` may refer to group element addition or scalar addition, depending on types of the operands.)
+(Note that this means `+` may refer to group element addition or scalar addition, depending on the type of the operands.)
 For any element `A`, `ScalarMult(A, p) = I`.
 We denote `B` as a fixed generator of the group.
-Scalar base multiplication is equivalent to the repeated application of the group operation `B` with itself `r-1` times, this is denoted as `ScalarBaseMult(r)`.
+Scalar base multiplication is equivalent to the repeated application of the group operation on `B` with itself `r-1` times, this is denoted as `ScalarBaseMult(r)`.
 The set of scalars corresponds to `GF(p)`, which we refer to as the scalar field.
-It is assumed that group element addition, negation, and equality comparisons can be efficiently computed for arbitrary group elements.
+It is assumed that group element addition, negation, and equality comparison can be efficiently computed for arbitrary group elements.

 This document uses types `Element` and `Scalar` to denote elements of the group `G` and